Emmalyn (singer)

-Emmalyn Estrada (born April 5, 1992), known professionally as Emmalyn, is a Canadian singer.
+Emmalyn Estrada (born April 5, 1992), known mononymously as Emmalyn, is a Canadian singer.
 Her first single, "Get Down", entered Billboards Canadian Hot 100 chart for the week of August 29, 2009, at number 88 and peaked at number 59 for the week of October 31, 2009.
 She is best known as a member of the girl group G.R.L., formed by Robin Antin.

 Personal life

 Emmalyn is the youngest in her family and attended Holy Cross Regional High School in Surrey, British Columbia.
 She is of Filipino descent.
 In October 2009, Emmalyn decided to move to Los Angeles, California.
 In June 2011, Emmalyn moved back to her hometown of Surrey, British Columbia.
 She is the younger sister of Elise Estrada.
 She gave birth to a baby girl in May 2022.